 At Camp O’Donnell, he was put into the hut that passed for a hospital.
 The next six weeks he spent in the camp hospital suffering from malaria.
 During this time, his weight dropped to 90 pounds.
 To get Leo out of the hospital and the camp, Lt.
 Leroy Scoville got himself and Leo assigned to a work detail.
 So that Leo would be selected, Scoville and another member of A Company held Leo up under his armpits.
 Lt.
 Scoville helped Leo walk out of the camp to show that he was healthy.
 The day he went out on this work detail was May 11, 1942, his 23rd birthday.

 On the work detail, Leo and the other POWs recovered scrap metal near San Fernando.
 Members of the two tank battalions were specifically selected for this detail because the Japanese knew they could drive cars.
 To recover the metal, the POWs worked in teams.
 The vehicles were tied together by rope and tied to an operating vehicle.
-When the lead vehicle moved, each man steered a vehicle to San Fernando.
-From there, the vehicles were sent to Manila and taken to Japan.
+When the lead vehicle moved, each man steered a vehicle to San Fernando where other POWs attempted to get them running.
+If the POWs got the vehicle running it was sent to the Bachrach Garage for additional work.
+Those vehicles that would not run were stripped of all usable parts and from there, were sent to Manila for shipment to Japan as scrap metal.
 Leo recalled that the Japanese commanding officer of this detail was decent to the POWs and made sure that they were well fed and that they were not beaten.

 In May or early June 1942, while he was on the work detail, his family received this letter from the War Department.